For Book Clubs, Bookstores, and Librarians

 A few more things

-My previous 2012 thriller, A Bitter Veil, which takes place in revolutionary Iran, is part of my “Revolution Trilogy,” (along with Havana Lost and Set the Night on Fire -2010) and has been warmly received by book groups.
+My previous 2012 thriller, A Bitter Veil, which takes place in revolutionary Iran, is part of my “Revolution Trilogy,” along with Havana Lost and Set the Night on Fire).
+All three have been warmly received by book groups.

-I have created power point presentations based on my research about Iran AND my trip to Cuba, and I’m happy to present one or both to your library patrons or book clubs, either in person or via Skype.
+Based on the enormous amount of research required for these novels, I have created power point presentations about Iran AND my trip to Cuba.
+I’m happy to present one or both to your library patrons or book clubs, either in person or via Skype.
 Below are a few excerpts.

 Crime writing workshops